CXX-Qt - Safe interop between Rust and Qt

 3. Generate getters and setters that use the underlying Rust fields and emit the NOTIFY signal on changes.

 In this case the newly created QObject subclass will have two properties: number and string.
 CXX-Qt expects a field for each property to exist in the underlying Rust struct.
-For names that contain multiple words, like my_number, CXX-Qt will automatically rename the field from snake_case to camelCase to fit with C++/QML naming conventions (e.g. myNumber).
+For names that contain multiple words, like my_number, CXX-Qt allows you to rename the property in C++ with a custom cxx_name or rust_name.
+See the property documentation for more information.

 Types